kellerflint/Course-Resources/content/Table JOINs - JOIN Tables with Many-to-Many Relationships.md

-# Table JOINs - JOIN Tables with Many to Many Relationships
+# Table JOINs - JOIN Tables with Many-to-Many Relationships

-Embed Video
+Embed Video.
+Need to include example of using dates with your operators!

-## Understanding JOINs in Many to Many Relationships
+## Understanding JOINs in Many-to-Many Relationships

 Given our bookstore database example from the previous lesson:
 ### Authors Table: